 Please fill our the form below.

-Two fundamental biophysical constants for homeostasis are the stable internal temperature and energy balance.
-Thermoregulation occur in response to not only outer temperature changes but also to internal heat production during metabolic reactions in various organs such as brain, liver, and muscles.
-Energy balance is described by Energy intake= internal heat produced + Work + Stored Energy.
-One initiating cause of disturbed homeostasis in internal temperature is the production of excess heat during " excessive " metabolic reactions.
+One biophysical constant for homeostasis is the stable internal temperature.
+Thermoregulation occur in response to internal heat production during metabolic reactions in various organs such as brain, liver, and muscles.
+One cause of disturbed homeostasis in internal temperature is the production of excess heat during " excessive " metabolic reactions.
 A common case is that of heat produced in brain during excessive mental exertions such as thinking or worrying too much.
-Chronic excess heat is also produced in liver with an overload of toxins/ drugs/ some "active chemicals in herbs" whose concentrations our body try to regulate by detoxifying reactions.
-Excess Heat can be produced by skeletal or cardiac muscles under exertion.
-Heat produced by biochemical reactions in diverse overloaded organs with inefficient work outputs are carried by the blood vessels to oral mucosa, cheeks, soles, and palms to be emitted to the environment by local arteriolar dilation.
+Chronic excess heat is also produced in liver with an overload of toxins/ drugs.
+Heat produced in diverse overloaded organs with inefficient work outputs are carried by the blood vessels to oral mucosa, cheeks, soles, and palms to be emitted to the environment by local arteriolar dilation.
 Thus the familiar symptoms of dry mouth, sore throat, burning tongue, hot face, palms, and soles result.
-Heat is also carried to the hypothalamus which start thermoregulatory neurohormonal responses that result in sweating, hot flashes, and feeling hot with heat avoidance behavior.

-Physician's natural herbal formulas, using the language of eastern herbal medicine, eliminate the pathogenetic factors by proper means and routes, tonify the deficient energy flows, strategically open up the blocked energy flows in neurohormonal and vascular networks of organ systems, and restore homeostasis and well being.
-They are not only safe, but also wholesome.
+Physician's natural herbal formulas are based on the differentiation of x symptoms into different disease patterns, and offer the corrective formulas for the most common syndromes.
+Using the language of traditional herbal medicine, such herbal formulas eliminate the pathogenetic factors by proper means and routes, tonify the deficient energy flows, strategically open up the blocked energy flows in neurohormonal and vascular networks of organ systems, and restore homeostasis and well being.

 M.D. at Northwestern University